TomLavenziano/Schedulr/README.md

 # Schedulr

-## An event and schedule management system Edit
+__ An event and schedule management system
-Add topics